 Fares & Sailings

 Our scenic cruises between Westminster, Kew, Richmond and Hampton Court are one of the best value days out in London.
-Our cruises are ideal for anyone who wishes to visit the Tudor palace at Hampton Court, Richmond’s picturise riverside or the Royal Botanic Gardens at Kew.
+Our cruises are ideal for anyone who wishes to visit the Tudor palace at Hampton Court, Richmond’s picturesque riverside, the Royal Botanic Gardens at Kew or the bustling City of Westminster.

 A direct service between Westminster Pier & Kew Pier passing through the City of Westminster, & a number of London Boroughs including Chelsea, Wandsworth & Putney before arriving in the upper reaches.